Modern Trade is cornering CPG brands

 What are Perfect Stores?

 One of the methods for visibility improvement in Traditional Trade stores is the Perfect Stores program.

 Perfect Store is a concept popularized by Unilever and Bain that outlines a set of in-store execution standards designed to provide the best shopper experience and maximize sales.
 While the concept started with modern trade stores, leading CPG manufacturers have adopted the concept of traditional trade stores as well.

 Typically, a traditional trade owner will allow a manufacturer to own a space in the store in exchange for better margins or special incentives.
 CPG manufacturers will then produce a set of merchandising guidelines to make space visually appealing to the consumers and drive sales.

 It sounds like a simple concept and is indeed one but the road to executing a Perfect Store Program is filled with many operational hurdles.
 So, let us dive deep and see how we can overcome these challenges and achieve perfect in-store execution of Special Stores

 The success of a Perfect Store program depends on the efficiency of on-field promoters and merchandisers who are responsible to make sure everything is going as per the execution plan.
 However, it is easy to set targets, guidelines, processes but incredibly hard to maintain its adherence when it comes to field operations.
 Since this exercise is done manually in most cases, its slow and prone to many errors.

 2. Implementing Protocols

 A lot of time and effort of multiple teams is spent on designing optimal displays.
 Matching displays to protocols can significantly increase brand visibility and boost sales, and deviations from these protocols can hurt the brand image.
-Missing assets, out of stock SKUs, invasion in special windows are some common issues which are difficult to monitor and fix on a frequent basis.
+Missing assets, on-shelf availability figures, Share of Shelf, invasion in special windows are some common issues which are difficult to monitor and fix on a frequent basis.